TimTeaFan/tt_website/content/talk/2013-ippa-3/index.md

 ---
-title: 'Changes in Subjective Well-being and Attitudes in the Aftermath of Nuclear Disasters: A German-Japanese Comparison'
+title: 'Work and Well-being in Japan: The Divergence between Importance of and Satisfaction with Work and its Impact on the Overall Happiness Level'
 event: []
 event_url: []

-location: 'OECD-Universities Joint Conference “Economics for a Better World” @ OECD Paris.'
+location: 'IPPA 3rd World Congress on Positive Psychology @ Los Angeles'
 address:
   street: []
   city: []